nysbc/leginon-tutorial/README.md

 # leginon-tutorial
 Docker container image for leginon with simulated data for tutorial purpose

+# release
+v1.0 used in 2019 Erice workshop

 # Prerequisites

 - A modern operating system (Linux, MacOS, Windows)